Details

 Form:

-The affix only appears with transitive endings in Ordbogen (Jones and Petersen, 2003).
-However, neither V{niaq}V nor V{(q)carə}V normally appear to increase the valency of the stem, and the latter is given with both transitive and intransitive endings in Petersen (1951).
+The affix only appears with transitive endings in Oqaatsit [14].
+However, neither V{niaq}V nor V{(q)carə}V normally appear to increase the valency of the stem, and the latter is given with both transitive and intransitive endings in Ordbogeeraq [12].
 The transitive endings can be explained by the fact that all the examples given in that dictionary are of divalent stems, so we assume the affix is simply valency-preserving.
-However, this gives no indication of how this affix will behave on a monovalent stem, or whether its usage is limited to divalent stems.
+This is supported by Nielsen [8], who gives a single example of its usage on a monovalent stem, where it indeed takes an intransitive ending.

 Meaning:

-However, V{niaqcarə}V seems to be preferred, at least by some speakers (Ilulissat), over ooqattaarpaa as a way to express 'attempt' (and thus limiting ooqattaarpaa to mean 'try tasting' or 'try on' e.g. a new pair of shoes).
+However, the present affix seems to be preferred, at least by some speakers (Ilulissat), over ooqattaarpaa as a way to express 'attempt' (and thus limiting ooqattaarpaa to mean 'try tasting' or 'try on' e.g. a new pair of shoes).
 Whether this reflects a general change in the usage/meaning, or just local preferences, is unclear.

 Meanings and examples